-You should also take advantage of your online presence to let prospects know if you’re accepting new patients or changing the insurance plans you’re able to accept.
-Keep this information up to date on your website, making changes immediately or during your twice-weekly check in.
+You should also take advantage of your online presence to let potential new patients know if you’re accepting new patients or changing the insurance plans you’re able to accept.
+Keep this information up-to-date on your website, making changes immediately or during your twice-weekly check in.

-Finally, make sure to keep your Zocdoc profile updated with your insurance information, so we can keep sending in-network patients your way.
+Finally, make sure to keep your Zocdoc profile updated with your insurance information.

 Confirm coverage before an appointment with Insurance Checker

 Of course, the best way to avoid an awkward situation is for patients to avoid booking an out-of-network appointment in the first place.
 The first step: patient education.
 Ask your patients (and prospective patients) to book appointments with you via the Zocdoc app, and make use of our new Insurance Checker tool when they do so.